Holo-Light/MixedReality-WebRTC-HoloLight/README.md

 - clone master
 - checkout branch Release 2.0
-- Conitnue with building in folder tools/buils1
+- Continue with the build instructions in the tools/buils folder

 # MixedReality-WebRTC